Muralidhar3/Vending_Machine/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

     ALTER DATABASE CURRENT SET MEMORY_OPTIMIZED_ELEVATE_TO_SNAPSHOT=ON;
     ```

-6. Save the script
+6. Save the script.

-7. Execute the script by pressing the play icon
+7. Execute the script by pressing the play icon.

     ![Visual Studio execute SQL script button](./media/visual-studio-execute-sql.png "Visual Studio execute SQL script button")

-8. In the **Connect** window, expand **Azure**, and if prompted, sign in with your Azure credentials
+8. In the **Connect** window, expand **Azure**, and if prompted, sign in with your Azure credentials.

-9. From the Azure node, select the database you created for the vending database
+9. From the Azure node, select the database you created for the vending database.

     ![Screenshot of the Connect window.
 Azure is expanded, and vending (vendingmachineslab) is highlighted.](./media/visual-studio-database-connect.png "Visual Studio database connect window")